Gio01/pylogger/README.md

-pylogger is a Keylogger made in python.
+<h1>Pylogger: Keylogger & Detector</h1>

-The idea behind making this keylogger is to learn some hacking techniques and understand how they work.
+The idea behind making this project is to learn some hacking techniques and understand how they work.

-Afterwards I want to create a defense for this attack.
-Create a tool that can detect when there is a keylogger running on your machine.
+Currently Pylogger contains a basic Keylogger implementation that can successfully record keystrokes.

+In addition there is a basic Keylogger Detector for the same Keylogger attack implemented in Pylogger.
+This KLDetector is able to find the process of the Keylogger running and is able to kill it to ensure that keystrokes are not recorded.

+(Pylogger is developed for Linux.)